Returning to work post baby IS a big deal. It's another milestone and a significant career transition and one which often has limited support.

 Anyone on parental leave learns a lot, you have grown new skills and built resilience.
 Don’t underplay this.
 Many skills you have learnt can be translated to the workplace.
 For example, think about multitasking - vital in most workplace situations!
 Think about how you can transfer these skills to your role and how you will position them when talking about your career.

-Working on these 5 points will help build your confidence in your ability and reset your mindset about returning.
-You can use a simple mind map to help you put these thoughts on paper.
-And if you need more support or want to talk this list through, just drop me a message!
+Working on these points will help build your confidence in your ability and reset your mindset about returning.
+You can use a simple mind map to help you put these thoughts on paper and work them through for yourself or with others around you.